Creating a CCE Standard/Turbo Cluster¶

 Log in to the CCE console.

-On the Clusters page, click Create Cluster in the upper right corner.
+On the Clusters page, click Create Cluster.

 Step 2: Configure the Cluster¶